GAIB: The Bridge for Compute-Backed Real-World Yield

 GAIB Fremen Essence NFT Collection on Opensea & AID Transparency Dashboard - Source: Opensea, GAIB

 Momentum extended beyond capital formation.
-Over 70,000 unique participants joined across GAIB’s pre-deposit initiatives, spanning retail users, DeFi-native capital, and AI infrastructure operators.
+Over 120,000 wallets joined across GAIB’s pre-deposit initiatives, spanning retail users, DeFi-native capital, and AI infrastructure operators.
 The accompanying Fremen Essence NFT collection (2,500 units) — sold out in under one minute on public whitelist — reinforced GAIB’s brand identity and deepened user engagement, while strategic partner collaborations amplified reach across DeFi and compute ecosystems alike.

 The results indicate that investors increasingly view compute yield as a credible new asset class, with GAIB leading early development.